gabyBreton/othello/Projet-Othello-Breton/README.md

 ### FinalLayout
 This class shows **who wins** and provides a button to **quit** and **restart** (same problem as above for restart).
+### To-Do
+Write more test.
+Fix the IndexOutOfBounds thrown by OthelloImpl.getRandomValidPosition() et OthelloImpl.getRandomEmptyPositions().

 ## Compilation and running
 ### Compilation